in2code-de/in2publish_core/Documentation/Events/PublishingOfOneRecordEnded.md

 ## When

 This event will be seen each time a single record was published.
+It is not guaranteed, that the record was actually written to the database or file system yet, since most record publishers are transactional and will write the record to the target location when the publishing process ends.

 ## What

 * `record`: The record instance which was published.
-* `recordPublisher`: The instance of the `RecordPublisher ` which was used to publish the record.

 ## Possibilities